vibansal/HapCUT2/README.md

 -0.000434 => 30.00
 ```

-Also the ```--threshold``` parameter is being interpreted in the same way, rather than as a floating-point probability:
+Also the ```--threshold``` parameter is being interpreted in the same way, rather than as an unscaled floating-point probability:

 ```
 OLD               => NEW
---threshold 0.999 => --threshold 30
+--threshold 0.999 => --threshold 30.0
 ```

 ## About: